Gurwan/Blinderboxd/README.md

 <hr> </hr>

-<p> Web extension to hide other users' ratings on the Letterboxd platform in order to view a movie without bias </p>
+<p> Web extension to hide other users' ratings on the Letterboxd platform in order to view a movie without bias. </p>
+<p>You can download now : <a href="https://chromewebstore.google.com/detail/blinderboxd/bcgokfhbhmpcfaonlcofkpplhbnjgdjc?authuser=0&hl=fr&pli=1">Blinderboxd for Chrome</a></p>

 <hr></hr>